RathodAnilT/PHP-Tutorial/README.md

 - Null is a special data type which can have only one value: NULL.
 - A variable of data type NULL is a variable that has no value assigned to it.
 - Tip: If a variable is created without a value, it is automatically assigned a value of NULL.
+- Variables can also be emptied by setting the value to NULL: